 Like the Mountains-to-Sea Trail, parts of the Oregon Coast Trail still follow other rights of way, mostly county roads.
 Stay on the shoulder wherever possible, observe posted warnings, and wear bright colors to enhance your visibility in frequent coastal fogs.

 - Best Time to Go: The Oregon coast has pronounced wet (mid-fall through mid-spring) and dry (late spring through early fall) seasons.
 June, July, and August afford the best combination of low precipitation, ample sunshine, and moderate temperatures.
-Even in summer, be prepared for rolling Pacific fogs that create slick conditions on rocks, limit visibility, and drop temperatures in a hurry.
+Even in summer, be prepared for rolling Pacific fogs that create slick conditions on rocks, limit visibility, and drop temperatures rapidly.
+(Note that the National Coast Trail Association advises out-of-state hikers to cancel or postpone overnight through-hikes scheduled for 2020 due to the COVID-19 pandemic.
+The OCT technically remains open in 2020, but support is limited along the trail and some campsites may be closed.)

-- How to Get There: For non-drivers, the OCT can be tricky to reach.
+- How to Get There: For nondrivers, the OCT can be tricky to reach.
 Along the southern coast, the most affordable flight option is Rogue Valley International-Medford Airport (MFR), with direct flights to Seattle, San Francisco, Denver, and seasonal destinations from $100.
-From there, take a Greyhound bus ($32 one-way) to Crescent City, California, then ride Curry Public Transit’s Coastal Express route ($4 to $24, depending on destination) to your desired trailhead.
+From there, take a Greyhound bus (about $30 to $50 one-way) to Crescent City, California, then ride Curry Public Transit’s Coastal Express route ($4 to $24, depending on destination) to your desired trailhead.
 Along the southern coast, the best place to begin is at the Harris Beach State Park parking lot, located right off US-101, the major coastal highway in this region.

 - Accommodations and Cost: Oregon state law permits camping on public beaches, as long as campers are out of sight of residences (not a high bar on desolate coastal stretches).
 If you prefer organized campgrounds, possibly with running water and electricity, state parks have numerous affordable options.
 For instance, Humbug Mountain State Park’s hiker tent sites cost $7 per night.
-At high use parks, including Humbug, you should call ahead to reserve a site.
+To stay at high-use parks, including Humbug, you should call ahead to reserve a site.

 - Pickup and Transportation Considerations: Even in populated areas, cell service can be spotty along the Oregon coast.
 Cab services are thin to nonexistent outside towns as well.
 And, with few hikers, there’s no organized hiking shuttle for the Oregon Coast Trail.
 As such, your best bet for transportation is to start and end near a town served by a regional transit service such as Curry Public Transit or a bus company such as Greyhound.